What you need to know

 - Meet with clients to provide marketing or related advice

-- Direct the hiring of advertising, promotions, and marketing staff and oversee their daily activities
+- Direct the hiring, training, or performance evaluations of marketing or sales staff and oversee their daily activities

-- Analytical skills: Advertising, promotions, and marketing managers must be able to analyze industry trends to determine the most promising strategies for their organization.
+- Analytical skills: Marketing managers must be able to analyze industry trends to determine the most promising strategies for their organization.

 - Communication skills: Managers must be able to communicate effectively with a broad-based team made up of other managers or staff members during the advertising, promotions, and marketing process.
 They must also be able to communicate persuasively with the public.